alyssonjs/map-near-places/README.md

 - Errors catcher with ExceptionHandler.

-- TDD with Rspec usging Faker, FactoryBot, Shoulda Matchers end DatabaseCleaner for:
+- TDD with Rspec using Faker, FactoryBot, Shoulda Matchers end DatabaseCleaner for:
     - Authentication
     - Models
     - Serializers